 Audition Opportunities

-American Ballet Theatre (ABT) offers a range of various student auditioning opportunities tailored for dancers at different stages of their careers.
+American Ballet Theatre (ABT) offers a range of student auditioning opportunities tailored for dancers at different stages of their careers.
 Whether you’re a student, a pre-professional, or an experienced dancer, ABT has a program that can help you advance your skills and career.

 One of the standout opportunities is the ABT Studio Company, designed for dancers aged 17 to 20 who exhibit advanced ballet training.
 This program serves as a bridge to a professional career, providing rigorous training and performance opportunities.

 In addition to the Studio Company, ABT also offers the National Training Curriculum, a comprehensive program to develop young dancers’ technical and artistic skills.
 Auditions for the main Company of American Ballet Theatre are by invitation only, reflecting the high standards and elite talent level required.
-These opportunities are designed to identify and nurture the next generation of ballet stars, making ABT a pivotal institution in classical ballet.
+These opportunities are designed to identify and nurture the next generation of ballet stars, making ABT a pivotal institution in the world of classical ballet.

 Audition Requirements and Tips